davibarreira/NotebookToLaTeX.jl/docs/src/index.md

 ```
 This will create a `./project/` folder instead of the `./build_latex`.

+If instead you just want a simple report containing the Notebook,
+you can use the `:article` template.

 ### Font - JuliaMono

 Note that when you run `notebooktolatex` without providing a `fontpath`,